 After admission to the degree program, students plan a program of study with their respective faculty advisory committee headed by their advisor.
 Students' programs may include at least one appropriate graduate-level minor or cognate as well as the major.
 The doctoral degree requires 54 credit hours, plus 30 credit hours for dissertation.

 We holistically evaluate our incoming students.
-For Ph.D. candidates, admission will be based on criteria such as GPA, GRE scores, work experience, prior leadership, professionalism and ethics, interpersonal skills, and performance during the interview.
+For Ph.D. candidates, admission will be based on criteria such as GPA, work experience, prior leadership, professionalism and ethics, interpersonal skills, and performance during the interview.
 Furthermore, candidates may submit materials in addition to those required if they feel that such materials will more accurately reflect their potential to succeed within the program (e.g., Master's theses, publications).